-The District's Employees' Retirement Plan (the "Plan") is a defined contribution 401(k) pension plan established and administered by the District to provide benefits at retirement to regular full-time and part-time employees.
-There were 1,947 and 1,915 active Plan members as of December 31, 2021 and 2020, respectively.
+The Nebraska Public Power District 401(k) Plan (the "Plan") was established and administered by the District to help supplement retirement income of participating regular full-time and part-time employees.
+There were 1,962 and 1,947 active Plan members as of December 31, 2022 and 2021, respectively.
 Plan provisions and contribution requirements are established and may be amended by the Board.

 Plan members are eligible to begin participation in the Plan immediately upon hire.
+The Plan permits Pre-tax and Roth Elective deferral contributions.
 Contributions up to 5.0% of base pay are eligible for District matching dollars after six months of employment.
-The District contributes two times the Plan member's contribution based on covered salary up to \$75,000.
-On covered salary greater than \$75,000, the District contributes one times the Plan member's contribution.
-The Participants' contributions were \$17.2 million and \$16.5 million for 2021 and 2020, respectively.
-The District's matching contributions were \$16.0 million and \$15.6 million for 2021 and 2020, respectively.
-Total contributions of \$1.7 million and \$1.6 million were accrued in accounts payable and accrued liabilities as of December 31, 2021 and 2020, respectively.
+The District contributes two times the Plan member's contribution based on eligible earnings up to \$75,000.
+On eligible earnings greater than \$75,000, the District contributes one times the Plan member's contribution.
+The Participants' contributions were \$17.9 million and \$17.2 million for 2022 and 2021, respectively.
+The District's matching contributions were \$16.4 million and \$16.0 million for 2022 and 2021, respectively.
+Total contributions of \$1.7 million were accrued in accounts payable and accrued liabilities for both years as of December 31, 2022 and 2021.